douglasgreen/pagemaker/README.md

 * Themes: To manage color schemes.

 ## Frequently Asked Questions
+### Why not use Symfony or some other framework?
+Why not opt for Symfony or a similar framework?
+While powerful in their own right, tools like Symfony aren't explicitly aimed at addressing the page-specific challenges that PageMaker seeks to solve.
+Symfony lacks an inbuilt page builder, likely because it anticipates developers will create their own page structures.
+As such, PageMaker's page layout solution should be compatible with Symfony.
+Each component of PageMaker is designed to function independently, making them amenable to customisation or co-use with other frameworks like Symfony.

+### Why not use Twig or PHPTAL for page layout?
+So, why not use Twig or PHPTAL for page layout?
+In this architecture, PageMaker is employed to construct the page, primarily because it's merely a simple collection of top-level HTML5 semantic tags.
+You're free to use Twig or PHPTAL to structure the content of each widget or simply lay them out as HTML using PHP's inherent templating feature.
+PageMaker presents an advancement over using Twig directly, as it assists in arranging the JavaScript, CSS, and templates in a more organized manner than Twig alone offers.
+Twig anticipates that you'll handle your own organization, but PageMaker simplifies that process.

 ### Why not use single-page apps?
 Most applications do not fit the single-page app model.
 Forcing them into such a design eliminates the advantage of stateless page loads, akin to stuffing all your code into a single object.